dogweather/asset_ram/README.md

+# AssetRam

-# Tests in Production: allocation savings comes from avoiding certain rendering
+## Tests in Production: allocation savings comes from avoiding certain rendering

 This is a mea culpa: The outrageous savings I saw is only in development mode.
 In production, though, the improvement in allocations is 17% (~ 1,100 allocations per request).
 (Pretty good improvement for my app,